-Relationship therapy and counseling — for couples in crisis
+Relationship therapy and counseling for couples in crisis

 “Relationships don’t cause pain and unhappiness; they bring out the pain and unhappiness that is already in you.”

 — Eckhart Tolle

-My professional experience, support and guidance will enable the two of you to take decisions and practical steps that are right for both of you, that you can commit to, and that are healthy, constructive and sustainable — also for your children, if any.
-If you eventually decide that this relationship has no future, at least the two of you can separate in a way that minimises the damage and regrets.
+My 13 years of professional experience, support and guidance will enable the two of you to take decisions and practical steps that are right for both of you, that you can commit to, and that are healthy, constructive and sustainable — also for your children, if any.
+If you eventually decide that this relationship has no future, at least you can separate amicably and minimise the damage and regrets.

 Deciding to work on your problems together, by going into relationship therapy and counseling, is a great step in the right direction.
 With my feedback and guidance you come together to forge a new alliance, to build a more realistic and resilient relationship.